Chinese food therapy: Origins

 A number of ancient Chinese cookbooks and treatises on food (now lost) display an early Chinese interest in food, but no known focus on its medical value.
-The literature on "nourishing life" (养生 (養生, yǎngshēng)) integrated advice on food within broader advice on how to attain immortality.
+The literature on "nourishing life" integrated advice on food within broader advice on how to attain immortality.
 Such books, however, are only precursors of "dietary therapy", because they did not systematically describe the effect of individual food items.
 In the volume on "Fermentations and Food Science" of Joseph Needham's Science and Civilization in China, H. T. Huang considers the Recipes for Fifty-Two Ailments (c.
 200 BCE) and the Yellow Emperor's Inner Canon as precursors of the "dietary therapy" tradition, the former because it recommends food products as remedies for various illnesses, the latter because it discusses the impact of food on health.
 The materia medica literature, exemplified by the Shennong Bencao Jing (1st century CE), also discussed food products, but without specializing on them.

 The Shiliao Bencao stated that many parts of the wild boar could be used therapeutically.
 Boar gallstones, powdered and decocted, could cure epidemics.
 Boar teeth, burnt to ashes and ingested, could alleviate the symptoms of snakebites.
 And refined boar fat taken with cereal wine could help nursing women produce more milk.

-The earliest extant Chinese dietary text is a chapter of Sun Simiao's Prescriptions Worth a Thousand Gold (千金方 (qiānjīn fāng)), which was completed in the 650s during the Tang dynasty.
+The earliest extant Chinese dietary text is a chapter of Sun Simiao's Prescriptions Worth a Thousand Gold, which was completed in the 650s during the Tang dynasty.
 Sun's work contains the earliest known use of the term "food (or dietary) therapy" (shiliao).
 Sun stated that he wanted to present current knowledge about food so that people would first turn to food rather than drugs when suffering from an ailment.
-His chapter contains 154 entries divided into four sections – on fruits, vegetables, cereals, and meat – in which Sun explains the properties of individual foodstuffs with concepts borrowed from the Yellow Emperor's Inner Canon: qi, the viscera, and vital essence (精 (jīng)), as well as correspondences between the Five Phases, the "five flavors" (sour, bitter, sweet, pungent, and salty), and the five grains.
-He also set a large number of "dietary interdictions" (食禁 (shíjìn)), some based on calendrical notions (no water chestnuts in the 7th month), others on purported interactions between foods (no clear wine with horse meat) or between different flavors.
+His chapter contains 154 entries divided into four sections – on fruits, vegetables, cereals, and meat – in which Sun explains the properties of individual foodstuffs with concepts borrowed from the Yellow Emperor's Inner Canon: qi, the viscera, and vital essence, as well as correspondences between the Five Phases, the "five flavors" (sour, bitter, sweet, pungent, and salty), and the five grains.
+He also set a large number of "dietary interdictions", some based on calendrical notions (no water chestnuts in the 7th month), others on purported interactions between foods (no clear wine with horse meat) or between different flavors.

-Sun Simiao's disciple Meng Shen (孟诜 (孟詵); 621–713) compiled the first work entirely devoted to the therapeutic value of food: the Materia Dietetica (食疗本草 (食療本草, Shíliáo běncǎo, food therapy materia medica)).
+Sun Simiao's disciple Meng Shen (621–713) compiled the first work entirely devoted to the therapeutic value of food: the Materia Dietetica.
 This work has not survived, but it was quoted in later texts – like the 10th-century Japanese text Ishinpō – and a fragment of it has been found among the Dunhuang manuscripts.
 Surviving excerpts show that Meng gave less importance to dietary prohibitions than Sun, and that he provided information on how to prepare foodstuffs rather than just describe their properties.
 The works of Sun Simiao and Meng Shen established the genre of materia dietetica and shaped its development in the following centuries.